Okay Things to Ask LB

 Yes, but only a couple of times.
 It was decidedly unfun; we try to avoid that.

-Do you all have your own pasts/memories etc. that aren't part of the "original host" or is it just Mac?
+Do you all have your own pasts/memories etc.?

-Mac, Falcon, Biff, and sometimes M.D., though we all have our individual sets of memories for stuff we've done in headspace.
-(For instance, if Gigi punches Mac and nobody else is there or paying attention, only he and her will have the memories.)
+Mac, Falcon, and Biff didn't join the system until later in their lives, and see themselves as having lives elsewhere before coming here.
+The rest of us generally share the same basic life story, that of our vessel.
+We all have our individual sets of memories for stuff we've done in headspace.
+(For instance, if Gigi punches Mac and nobody else is there or paying attention, only he and her will have the direct memories.)

 SECTION IV: Headspace